Forest-Protocols/safe-scan-provider/README.md

 }
 ```

-2. Save it at `data/details/[file name]` in your forked Provider Template repository.
+2. Later you will need to copy your JSON details file into `data/details/[file name]` path of the Provider Base Template repo you will fork and clone, so remember where you have this file. the `[file name]` doesn't matter, choose whathever you like.

 ```sh
 forest protocol create \